jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 ```

 We also use a custom `char_filter` to handle the decoding of some special characters into their ASCII
-equivalent which makes the queries more user friendly:
+equivalent, which makes the queries more user friendly:

 ```json
 "char_filter": {